Chiv2-Community/UnchainedLauncher/README.md

 ## Installation

+### Automatic Installation (Preferred)
+1. Download UnchainedLauncher.exe
+2. Windows may warn about a malicious file.
+    * Make sure you downloaded the file from here
+    * Select "More Info" and then "Run Anyway"
+3. A prompt will pop up asking if you would like to install to Steam or EGS depending on you have detected as installed.
+    * If you have both installed and want to set up the launcher on EGS, select "No" on the prompt asking for a steam install.
+An EGS Prompt will pop up next.
+4. Select Yes to install the launcher.

+### Manual Installation (if automatic fails or you're on an unsupported platform and would like to test)
 1. [Download the latest binary from the releases page](https://github.com/Chiv2-Community/C2GUILauncher/releases).
 2. Locate your game's install (In steam usually `Steam\steamapps\common\Chivalry 2\`, Epic Games `Epic Games\Chivalry 2\`)
 3. In that directory, rename `Chivalry2Launcher.exe` to `Chivalry2Launcher-ORIGINAL.exe`. _Exact naming is important._